BCI replies to all emails within one business day.

-BCI's offices are open 8:30am - 4:30pm Monday to Friday.
-During these times, an intake counsellor will answer your call and ask for the following information:
+BCI's office is open 8:30am - 4:30pm (PST) Monday to Friday.
+During these times, a program coordinator will answer your call and ask for the following information:

-* The best phone numbers to reach you, and if a message can be left on those numbers
+The best phone numbers/an email to reach you, and if a message can be left on those numbers

-After this call, a counsellor will be in touch with you within 24 hours.
-If you have not heard from the counsellor by then, please call us back to ensure we have the correct information.
+After this call, a counsellor will be in touch with you within 1 business day.
+If you have not heard from the counsellor after 2 business days, please call us back to ensure we have the correct information.

 OUTSIDE Business Hours